Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Theoretical results

-Equation \cref{eq:opinion_cluster} gives an equivalence relation on the set of nodes.
-The limiting opinion clusters give a set of equivalence classes.
+Therefore, equation \cref{eq:opinion_cluster} gives an equivalence relation on the set of nodes; the limit opinion clusters are the equivalence classes.

-Let $G = (V,E)$ be an unweighted and undirected graph without self-edges or multi-edges.
-We study our BCMs on such graphs.
-To a graph $G$, we associate a time-dependent \emph{effective graph} $G_\mathrm{eff}(t)$, which is a subgraph of $G$ with edges only between nodes that can influence each other at time $t$.
-That is,
+A graph $G = (V,E)$ in a BCM has an associated time-dependent \emph{effective graph} $G_\mathrm{eff}(t)$, which is a subgraph of $G$ with edges only between nodes that are receptive to each other at time $t$.\footnote{Other researchers have referred to the effective graph as a ``confidence graph'' \cite{bernardo2024}, a ``communication graph'' \cite{bhattacharyya2013}, and a ``corresponding graph'' \cite{yang2014}.} That is,

 Consider the following theorem, which was stated and proved by Lorenz \cite{lorenz_stabalization_2005}.

 \begin{thm} Let $\{ A(t) \}_{t=0}^\infty \in \mathbb{R}_{\geq 0}^{N \times N}$ be a sequence of row-stochastic matrices.
 Suppose that each matrix satisfies the following properties: